 GFCF grants to support COVID-19 response

-GFCF partners around the world are at the forefront of community responses to Covid-19.
+GFCF partners around the world are at the forefront of community responses to COVID-19.
 They are working around the clock, offering immediate relief to the most vulnerable parts of the community, providing accurate and contextual information on quickly-changing situations, and working with people and across sectors to build bridges and strengthen solidarity.
-GFCF grantmaking in 2020 and 2021 will be focused on supporting efforts by members of our global network of community philanthropy partners to respond to Covid-19, both in terms of their immediate response but also over the longer-term as they consider ways to bring about lasting positive change in their communities as they #BuildBackBetter.
+GFCF grantmaking in 2020 and 2021 will be focused on supporting efforts by members of our global network of community philanthropy partners to respond to COVID-19, both in terms of their immediate response but also over the longer-term as they consider ways to bring about lasting positive change in their communities as they #BuildBackBetter.
 In many cases, our grants are supporting partners to build long-term resilience in their communities, and to strengthen their own abilities to react to future crises.
-This page will be updated regularly as grants are made, as will our new Grants Map.
+This page will be updated regularly as grants are made, as will our Grants Map.
 All figures are in USD.

 East Asia Pacific